By: ITAMCAP

-Italian-American Dual Citizen Checklist and Step-by-Step Guide
+Dual Italian American Citizenship Checklist and Step-by-Step Guide

-As a dual Italian-American citizen, you’ll be able to live and work in Italy and other EU countries without a visa.
-You’ll have access to healthcare and public education throughout the EU.
-If you have kids under the age of 18, they’ll automatically become Italian citizens when you become a dual citizen.
-If your goal is to live in Italy, obtaining your Italian citizenship by descent or marriage will make the process much easier.
+With dual Italian American citizenship, you’ll be able to live and work in Italy and other EU countries without a visa.
+You’ll also have access to healthcare and public education throughout the EU.
+However, due to recent changes in Italian law (Law 74/2025), minor children will no longer automatically become Italian citizens when you do.
+Formal action is now required—see below.

 Step 1: Determine if you qualify.

-Before you apply for dual citizenship, you must find out if you qualify.
+Before you apply for dual U.S./Italian citizenship, you must find out if you qualify.
 There are three ways: through ancestry, marriage, or naturalization.

 To qualify for Italian citizenship jure sanguinis, or by descent, you must meet very specific requirements.
 If your maternal grandfather (your mom’s dad) was born in Italy, for example, you would qualify for Italian dual citizenship only if all the following are true: